camila314/Broma/docs/User's Guide.md

 # User's guide to Broma
 Thank you for using Broma!
-This guide aims to give you a quick runthrough of how to set up the library, and how to start using it.
+This guide aims to give you a quick run-through of how to set up the library, and how to start using it.

 # Requirements
 Broma requires: